Healthy Honey Blueberry Muffins

 When needed, remove from freezer and allow muffin to thaw on a cooling rack to avoid the mushies.
 Other folks just place the muffins in a plastic freezer bag with a paper towel to absorb any extra moisture.

-Ready to try more honey baking recipes?
+Ready to try more baking recipes with honey?
 If you want to consider a “healthier syrup option” – try this homemade blueberry syrup recipe.
 It uses honey instead of a lot of added process sugar.

 Another cool dish for the Summer season is a honey lime fruit salad.
 The dressing is sweetened with just enough honey to taste and still allows the fresh fruit flavor to shine.